21 Common Food Myths That Are Wildly Untrue

 Food myth: Those with diabetes have to give up sweets

 Healthy eating: In moderation, an occasional sweet treat is fine.
 The key to maintaining healthy blood glucose levels is balancing meals and snacks to provide a mixture of carbs, fats, and proteins.
-Check out these 10 delicious diabetic desserts for ideas.
+Find out the truth behind what happens when you swallow gum.

 Food myth: Cranberry juice can cure a urinary tract infection